re-framejs/re-framejs/docs/Basic-App-Structure.md

 If you adopt this structure there's a gotcha.

-`events.cljs` and `subs.cljs` will never be `required` by any other namespaces.
-To the Google Closure dependency mechanism it appears as if these two namespaces are not needed and it doesn't load them.
+`events.js` and `subs.js` will never be `required` by any other namespaces.
+To the javascript (webpack) dependency mechanism it appears as if these two namespaces are not needed and it doesn't load them.

 And, if the code does not get loaded, the registrations in these namespaces